alison-chuang/notiFLY/README.md

 ## Quick system set up

-To speed up the onboarding process for companies adopting notiFLY services, we provide :
+To speed up the onboarding process for companies adopting notiFLY, we provide :

 -   Cloud Deployment: **AWS CDK** is used to accelearte setting up cloud infrastructure and enable version control of infra.
 -   Data Exchange: [**NPM package**](https://www.npmjs.com/package/notifly-data-wizard) is provided to update company's member data to notiFLY.